Welcome to 2018 folks!

 The plot sees Mr Incredible (Craig T. Nelson) having to take care of his three children while Elastigirl (Holly Hunter) goes out to save the world.
 Other popular characters of the original like Violet (Sarah Vowell) and Frozone (Samuel L. Jackson) are back for the latest offering from Pixar.

-As for Transylvania, Dracula (Adam Sandler) goes on a cruise holiday where he finds love with the descendant of nemesis Abraham Van Helsing.
+Another animated sequel out in July is HOTEL TRANSYLVANIA 3 which sees Dracula (Adam Sandler) goes on a cruise holiday where he finds love with the descendant of nemesis Abraham Van Helsing.
 Selena Gomez, Andy Samberg, Steve Buscemi and Mel Brooks are also back to lend their voices.

 Meanwhile, Tom Cruise returns as heroic spy Ethan Hunt for a SIXTH time in the upcoming action-sequel M:I 6 – MISSION IMPOSSIBLE.
 Although the plot is not yet known, franchise veterans Ving Rhames, Simon Pegg, Rebecca Ferguson, Michelle Monaghan and Alec Baldwin are also back alongside newcomers Henry Cavill, Angela Bassett and The Crown’s Vanessa Kirby.